ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Message
 ROMFS: common: AeroFC: Do not start MAVLink over USB
-message: ROMFS: common: AeroFC: Do not start MAVLink over USB

 STM32 pins are not exposed in AeroFC, so lets save some memory here.
 ### Antipattern Category